samclarke/SCEditor/README.md

 **resizeMaxWidth** *int*
 Maximum width in px that the editor can be resized to.
 Set to null for double textarea width or -1 for no maximum.

+**resizeWidth** *bool*
+If to allow resizing by width (resizeEnabled must be set to true).
+Defaults to true.

+**resizeHeight** *bool*
+If to allow resizing by height (resizeEnabled must be set to true).
+Defaults to true.

 **getHtmlHandler** *function*
 This is called to filter the HTML before being shown in View Source or set as the textareas value.
-The function should take two arguments, the first being a string containnig the HTML the second being the DOM body node.
+The function should take two arguments, the first being a string containing the HTML the second being the DOM body node.

 **getTextHandler** *function*
 This function will be called when switching from View Source mode back to WYSIWYG mode, or when loading the value from the textarea.
 The function should 1 argument, a string containing the content from the textarea.